spencerperley/CSC-365-group-Proj/README.md

 ## Proposal :
 ### *Poker History Analysis:*
-#### Our Proposal is a Poker history website that would build appon an existing poker game.
-We have a poker game that we can interface with in the terminal and change the source code of in python. we will extend this code in order to make a website that takes the game data and does analysis on it so that the user can improve their games.
+#### Our Proposal is a Poker history website that would build upon an existing poker game.
+We have a poker game that we can interface within the terminal and change the source code of in Python.
+We will extend this code in order to make a website that takes the game data and does analysis on it so that the user can improve their games.
 The persistent aspect will be the record of all of the games (Bets, Players, Cards ...).
 There will be live read and write while the player plays the game and can also get analisys on the spot while playing the game so that it is some what live, or this can be accessed in retrospect.

 ## Alternative Exploration (to primary proposal):